 Is seeing a psychologist or counsellor expensive?

 Yes, seeing a therapist can be expensive.
 It can be a waste of money if you don’t find the one that is the right fit for you.
-Finding a counsellor or psychologist is like finding a partner, you have to keep trying until you find the right one.
-Some people offer a 15 mins consultation call, use that call to get to know your counsellor or psychologist better, see whether you connect with the person, and see if you feel comfortable talking to them.
+Finding a Singapore counsellor or clinical psychologist is like finding a partner, you have to keep trying until you find the right one.
+Some psychologist clinics in Singapore offer a 15 mins consultation call, use that call to get to know your therapist better, see whether you connect with the person, and see if you feel comfortable talking to them.